Skip to primary content

 AIM

-The project is an explorative study based on the research design Participatory Design, and it aims to investigate if a new health technology solution can improve diabetes care for patients with schizophrenia and T2D.
+The project was an explorative study based on the research design Participatory Design, and it aimed to investigate if a new health technology solution could improve diabetes care for patients with schizophrenia and T2D.

-The purpose is to clarify the diabetic and schizophrenic patients’ need for care in close cooperation with the patients, relatives and health professionals to improve care for the patients across sectors.
+The purpose was to clarify the diabetic and schizophrenic patients’ need for care in close cooperation with the patients, relatives and health professionals to improve care for the patients across sectors.

-The project will contribute with extensive knowledge of the patient groups experiences and their needs in relation to diabetes care across sectors.
-This will create an understanding of how to develop interventions to meet the patients’ needs by actively involving those who are usually excluded.
+The project aimed to contribute with extensive knowledge of the patient groups' experiences and their needs in relation to diabetes care across sectors.
+This in the hopes of creating an understanding of how to develop interventions to meet the patients’ needs by actively involving those who are usually excluded.

 PARTNERS